Services

 Offering

 During the anthem, ushers will come by with offertory plates.
-Physical gifts may be placed in the plate, however the opportunity to worship through giving online is also available.
-Following this the ushers will bring forth gifts of bread, wine, and money — our offering back to God the fruit of our labor and the means by which we live.
+Visitors are not expected to contribute; we welcome guests without expecting anything in return.
+The opportunity to give online is also available–many of us use that option.
+Following this, the ushers will bring forth gifts of bread, wine, and money — our offering back to God the fruit of our labor and the means by which we live.

 Communion

 All baptized Christians, including children, are welcome to receive the Sacrament of Holy Communion at the altar rail.
 We kneel, if possible, as a sign of humility and gratitude for Christ’s gift of himself to us.
-To receive the bread, cup your hands together, palms open and lifted.
-To receive the wine, assist the server in guiding the chalice to your lips, or retain the bread and dip it into the wine.
+To receive the Host, cup your hands together, palms open and lifted.
+To receive the Chalice, assist the server in guiding it to your lips, or retain the Host and dip it into the Chalice.
 Anyone not receiving the Sacrament is welcome to come forward and receive a blessing; please indicate this intention by crossing your arms over your chest.
 Those not able to come forward may notify an usher of their need to be served in the pew.
 Gluten-free wafers are available at the left end of the altar rail.

 Closing & Fellowship